 Both directives impose the same substantial financial penalties for non-compliance.
-Large monetary fines have the potential to debilitate businesses, so it is imperative that the relevant companies undertake due diligence in meeting its requirements.
+Large monetary fines have the potential to debilitate businesses, so it is imperative that the relevant companies undertake due diligence in meeting their requirements.

 We have already witnessed GDPR fines being imposed across the UK and EU related to the deployment of CCTV systems.
-It was recently reported that hackers in the UK broke into schools’ CCTV systems and streamed footage of pupils live on the internet.
+It was recently reported that hackers in the UK broke into schools’ CCTV systems and streamed footage of pupils living on the internet.
 Understandably, this gained a lot of negative publicity; after all, we send our children to school with the expectation that they will be safe, and the security systems are there to protect them rather than put them at risk.

 Why selecting the right technology partners is critical

 In our converging security landscape, selecting the right technology partner has never been so important.
 The first step for security practitioners is to acknowledge that cybersecurity isn’t just an IT issue and understand the associated cybersecurity risks to a business related to the deployment of physical and electronic security systems.